 Round one of the English premiership began of which you can read more here

-Fund raising in memory of Sue 4 different ways:
+Fund raising in memory of my late wife Sue 4 different ways:

 On my return to the UK I will be organising a sponsored walk to raise funds for the Macmillan charity along the Macmillan Way West.
 I am also a cancer victim and undergoing treatment in New Zealand but in the meantime, depending on your location, you can donate with this widget below directly to the Macmillan charity by subscribing to the JustGiving web site: